The Celtic Renaissance: When Europe Rediscovered its Ancestral Roots

 - The Feis Ceoil in Ireland, established in 1897, celebrates traditional Irish music.

-Linguistic Heritage and its Renewal
+Linguistic Heritage and its Revival

-Bilingualism is key to this linguistic revitalization .
-In Ireland, Scotland, Wales, and Brittany, more people are learning these Celtic languages .
+Bilingualism is key to this linguistic revitalization.
+In Ireland, Scotland, Wales, and Brittany, more people are learning these Celtic languages.
 They use them in their daily lives, thus passing them on to the next generation.

 | Language | Number of speakers | Official status |